MicrosoftDocs/windows-dev-docs/windows-apps-src/design/input/keyboard-interactions.md

 #### Access keys <a name="access-keys">

-Access keys provide both users with accessibility requirements and advanced keyboard users with an efficient and effective way to navigate your app’s UI.
+Access keys provide both users with accessibility requirements and advanced keyboard users with an efficient and effective way to navigate your application's UI.

 See [Access keys](access-keys.md) page for more in-depth information for supporting access keys with UWP.